arg-tech/oAMF/README.md

 }
 ```

-xAIF ensures interoperability between AM modules. oAMF includes the `xaif` library, which allows you to create, load, and manipulate xAIF data structures.
+oAMF includes the `xaif` library, which allows you to create, load, and manipulate xAIF data structures.
 Example usage:

 ```python
 # Ensure you have the latest version of xaif (pip install xaif)